noctwo/EventPilot/README.md

-for Login please try: noctwo22@gmail.com / noctwo22
+Full Readme File pending.
+In the Meantime checkout the Live Site an try Logging yourself in with: noctwo22@gmail.com / noctwo22